vookmeer/matf-rg-project-2024-VukVukmirovic/README.md

 }
 ```

-`Exceptions` shouldn't be used as a control-flow mechanism but only to inform the user of an `exceptional` event that
+`Exceptions` shouldn't be used as a control-flow mechanism, instead they should be used to inform the user of an
+`exceptional` event that
 the program can't do anything about, like the missing asset file.

 ### How to get the key/mouse press event?